usnistgov/optbayesexpt/docs/optbayesexpt.rst

   and selects measurement settings.
 Typically, it is the only class that a user will need to interact with directly.

+* :obj:`OptBayesExptNoiseParameter` is similar to :obj:`OptBayesExpt` but
+  is designed for cases where the measurement uncertainty is a parameter to be estimated.

 * :obj:`ParticlePDF` is inherited by :obj:`OptBayesExpt` to handle the
   duties of a probability distribution functions.